 You might ask, why do I need a GIS server for this, wouldn't any server technology work?
 Well, in addition to providing access to particular GIS resources, the GIS server also provides access to the GIS functionality that the resource contains.
 For example, you might be able to share a map with someone through a server, but it would be even better if that person could also interact with the map, like find the closest hospital, restaurant, or bank and then get directions to it from their location.
-Thus, the GIS server not only allows you to share resources, like maps, but also allows you to access the GIS functionality embedded in them.
+Thus, the GIS server not only allows you to share resources, like maps, but also allows you to access the embedded GIS functionality in them.

 How people use the GIS resources on the server depends on who they are.
 Some people will be fully aware of GIS servers and also of the particular resources on a given server because they need to use them directly.
 For example, a GIS analyst might author a map that contains a layer that references a map resource on a GIS server.
-Or a developer may build a web application that uses a map and an address locator to schedule and route delivery trucks.
+Or a developer may build a Web application that uses a map and an address locator to schedule and route delivery trucks.

 For other people, the details about GIS servers and GIS resources will be completely hidden from them.
-For example, the members of a city council may explore a map through a web application, for instance, finding locations suitable for redevelopment, before they make a decision that affects the community they live in.
-For them, the web application simply provides the tools and information to help them make their decision.
-The fact that the web application they're using to explore the map is accessing a particular map resource hosted on a GIS server is of no concern.
+For example, the members of a city council may explore a map through a Web application, for instance, finding locations suitable for redevelopment, before they make a decision that affects the community they live in.
+For them, the Web application simply provides the tools and information to help them make their decision.
+The fact that the Web application they're using to explore the map is accessing a particular map resource hosted on a GIS server is of no concern.

 Let's take a look at some examples of how people use the GIS resources on a GIS server.

-It is now commonplace to see maps or other geographic information integrated seamlessly into websites.
-ArcGIS Server helps you put your geographic information on the web, whether you need an application that simply displays a map, or a more sophisticated one that incorporates specialized GIS tools.
-Access to the GIS server is embedded inside the web application and typically hidden from the user of the application.
+It is now commonplace to see maps or other geographic information integrated seamlessly into Websites.
+ArcGIS Server helps you put your geographic information on the Web, whether you need an application that simply displays a map or a more sophisticated one that incorporates specialized GIS tools.
+Access to the GIS server is embedded inside the Web application and typically hidden from the user of the application.